De Quervain’s Tenosynovitis: What is it, Causes & Treatment

-De Quervain’s Tenosynovitis is an incredibly painful condition that affects the tendons on wrist that can be found on the same side as the thumb.
-The word Tendinosis usually refers to the swelling of the tendons.
-If you have this specific condition, it will likely hurt quite a bit when you turn your wrist, make a first or grasp anything.
+De Quervain's Tenosynovitis is a highly painful condition that affects the tendons on the wrist, specifically on the side where the thumb is located.
+Tendinosis is a term often used to describe the inflammation of these tendons.
+If you have this particular condition, you are likely to experience significant pain when rotating your wrist, making a fist, or gripping objects.

-The best way to explain how this condition can affect your thumb and wrist movements is to understand how the tendons work.
-There are two main tendons that connect to the thumb.
-You could describe these Tendons as a ‘pulley system’ that passes through a fibrous tunnel called a sheath.
-Tendons look a little like a rope structure that attached muscle to bone, and they’re covered by a thin soft tissue layer – this is called synovium.
+To better comprehend how this condition affects thumb and wrist movements, it is helpful to understand the functioning of tendons.
+There are two primary tendons that connect to the thumb, resembling a "pulley system" passing through a fibrous tunnel called a sheath.
+Tendons can be visualized as rope-like structures that link muscles to bones, covered by a thin layer of soft tissue known as synovium.

 What Causes De Quervain’s Tenosynovitis?

 While the exact causes of Tenosynovitis, as mentioned earlier, are not fully understood, the most commonly associated factor is chronic overuse of the wrist.
 As previously explained, repetitive wrist movements can lead to irritation and pain.

 In addition to overuse, there are other potential causes of Tenosynovitis.
 Direct injuries to the wrist, such as sprains or strains, can restrict movement and contribute to the condition.
 Furthermore, certain underlying conditions like Inflammatory Arthritis, including Rheumatoid Arthritis, may also be implicated in the development of Tenosynovitis.

 A few other possible reasons why someone may develop de Quervain’s Tenosynovitis could be:

 - Overuse of wrist

 - Hobbies or activities such as Racket Sports or Gardening

 You are more likely to develop this condition if you’re: